ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 3. First up is the event identifier or name.
 Quotes are required.
 They allow entering more complex names.
 Enter **"Meetup: IBM Cloud"** as the event name.
 The event name is defined as a pattern-based entity **eventName**.
 It supports different kinds of double quotes at the beginning and ending.
 4. Next is the event location.
 Input is based on the [system entity **sys-location**](https://{DomainName}/docs/services/assistant?topic=assistant-system-entities#system-entity-details).
 As a limitation, only cities recognized by {{site.data.keyword.conversationshort}} can be used.
 Try **Friedrichshafen** as a city.
 5. Contact information such as an email address or URI for a website is asked for in the next step.
 Start with **https://www.ibm.com/events**.
 You will use a pattern-based entity for that field.
 6. The next questions are gathering date and time for the begin and end. **sys-date** and **sys-time** are used which allow for different input formats.
-Use **next Thursday** as start date, **6 pm** for the time, **2018-10-21** and **22:00** for the end date and time.
+Use **next Thursday** as start date, **6 pm** for the time, use the exact date of next Thursday, e.g., **2019-05-09** and **22:00** for the end date and time.
 7. Last, with all data collected, a summary is printed and a server action, implemented as {{site.data.keyword.openwhisk_short}} action, is invoked to insert a new record into Db2.
 Thereafter, dialog switches to a child node to clean up the processing environment by removing the context variables.
 The entire input process can be canceled anytime by entering **cancel**, **exit** or similar.
 In that case, the user choice is acknowledged and the environment cleaned up.
   ![](images/solution19/SlackSampleChat.png)

 With some sample data in it is time to search.
 1. Type in **show event information**.
 Next is a question whether to search by identifier or by date.
-Enter a **name** and for the next question **"Think 2018"**.
+Enter a **name** and for the next question **"Think 2019"**.
 Now, the chatbot should display information about that event.
 The dialog has multiple responses to choose from.
 2. With {{site.data.keyword.conversationshort}} as a backend, it is possible to enter more complex phrases and thereby skipping parts of the dialog.
-Use **show event by the name "Think 2018"** as input.
+Use **show event by the name "Think 2019"** as input.
 The chatbot directly returns the event record.
 3. Now you are going to search by date.
 A search is defined by a pair of dates, the event start date has to be between.
-With **search conference by date in March** as input, the result should be the **Think 2018** event again.
-The entity **March** is interpreted as two dates, March 1st, and March 31st, thereby providing input for the start and end of the date range.
+With **search conference by date in February 2019** as input, the result should be the **Think 2019** event again.
+The entity **February** is interpreted as two dates, February 1st, and February 28th, thereby providing input for the start and end of the date range.
+[If no year 2019 would be specified, a February looking ahead would be identified](https://{DomainName}/docs/services/assistant?topic=assistant-system-entities#system-entities-sys-date-time).

 After some more searches and new event entries, you can revisit the chat history and improve the future dialog.
 Follow the instructions in the [{{site.data.keyword.conversationshort}} documentation on **Improving understanding**](https://{DomainName}/docs/services/assistant?topic=assistant-logs-intro#logs_intro).